 - HB 5308, “An Act Concerning Vegetation Management along State Highways by the Department of Transportation,” would require that the CT Department of Transportation uses arborists to develop guidelines to manage a healthy roadside forest along our state highways.
 Testimony here.

-- The Governor’s Budget Proposal for FY 2020 – 2021 is supportive of the Passport to the Parks, but raises some concerns about the Community Investment Act.
+- The Governor’s Budget Proposal for FY 2020 – 2021 is supportive of the Passport to the Parks, but proposes the Community Investment Act funds be directed into the General Fund (which CFPA does not support).
 Testimony here.

 - HB 7157, “An Act Concerning Funding for Bikeway Paths, Recreational Trails and Greenways,” would authorize bonding for the state’s Recreational Trails & Greenways program.
 We have asked for $3 million/year for matching grants to support trail efforts statewide.
 Testimony here.